InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 The `timer` phase executes the callbacks of `setTimeout` and `setInterval`.

-`Timer` specifies the time that callbacks will run as early as they can be scheduled after the specified amount of time has passed rather than the exact time a person wants it to be executed.
+`Timer` specifies the time that callbacks will run as early as they can be scheduled, after the specified amount of time has passed rather than the exact time a person wants it to be executed.

-The lower bound time has a range: `[1, 2147483647]`,  if the set time is not in this range, it will be set to 1.
+The lower bound time has a range: `[1, 2147483647]`.
+If the set time is not in this range, it will be set to 1.

 ### pending callbacks